How to Write an Assignment, Step by Step Guide

 4. Start Writing Your Assignment

 That may seem an easy part, but once you start doing it, you should be careful about getting your writing skills on point.
-Make sure that you put in all aspects right where they belong.
+Make sure that you put all aspects right where they belong.
 Also that your grammar, vocabulary, and sentence formation is perfect.

 When you’ve found the details you need it’s time to write your assignment and pull it all together.